leanprover/logic_and_proof_lean3/axiomatic_foundations.rst

 #.
 Use an argument similar Russell's paradox to show that there is no "set of all sets," that is, there is no set that contains every other set as an element.

 #.
 Suppose :math:`x` is a nonempty set, say, containing an element :math:`y`.
-Use the axiom of separation to show that the set :math:`\bigcap y` exists.
-(Remember that something is an element of :math:`\bigcap y` if it is an element of every element of :math:`y`.
+Use the axiom of separation to show that the set :math:`\bigcap x` exists.
+(Remember that something is an element of :math:`\bigcap x` if it is an element of every element of :math:`x`.)

 #.
 Justify the claim in :numref:`basic_axioms_for_sets` that every element of :math:`x \times y` is an element of :math:`\mathcal P (\mathcal P (x \cup y))`.